tirmizee/SpringBoot-JPA-DynamicQuery-Specification/README.md

 		}

-  if you want to use paging extends SearchPageSpecification instead.
+  if you want to use Paging, extends SearchPageSpecification instead.

 		public class ExampleSpecification2 extends SearchPageSpecification<ExampleSearch2, Employee> {